-Since Sierra Nevada College’s 2013 fiscal year (FY 2013) just ended on June 30th, I wanted to share some of the highlights of what we have accomplished during the past year.
+Since Sierra Nevada College’s 2013 fiscal year just ended on June 30th, I wanted to share some of the highlights of what we have accomplished during the past year.
 At a time of significant change in higher education, I am proud to lead a non-profit institution committed to academic excellence and student achievement.
 We have benefited enormously from a dedicated Board of Trustees composed of thirty community-based individuals, who have worked diligently under the leadership of our Board Chair, Wayne Prim, and our Vice-Chair, Atam Lalchandani.
 Academic Excellence – A key strategic priority is to continue to increase academic rigor.

 - We received exceptional reports from our accreditor, the Northwest Commission on Colleges and Universities (NWCCU), and were granted permission to expand our academic offerings, including a Master of Fine Arts in Creative Writing.

 - The cutting-edge Holman Arts & Media Center is on track to open in fall of 2013 and will transform how we teach critical thinking and analysis to our students, shape the future of the arts at SNC, and connect with the community.